App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Your student loan servicer or lender will not allow you to directly make federal student loan payments with a credit card.
-However, you may be able to make private student loan payments with plastic, though you'll likely have to use a payment service.Before you dig out your wallet, it's worth exploring some pros and cons of using your credit card to pay for student loans.We'll go over how to pay student loans with a credit card.
-We'll also list other options besides using credit cards—no matter how tempting those travel rewards points may be.
+However, you may be able to make private student loan payments with a credit card, though you'll likely have to use a payment service.Before you dig out your wallet, it's worth exploring some pros and cons of using your credit card to pay for student loans.Keep reading to learn how to pay student loans with a credit card, including other options besides using credit cards — no matter how tempting those travel rewards points may be.

 Paying Student Loans With a Credit Card

-If you've been wondering, "Can you pay student loans with a credit card?", there are a few potential routes you can take.
+If you've been wondering if you can pay student loans with a credit card, there are a few potential routes you can take.

 • Balance transfer: A balance transfer allows you to move existing debt to a credit card.
 You may want to take advantage of a student loan balance transfer on a credit card that offers a 0% APR period.
 During that 0% period, you may plan to pay off your loans in full.
 However, it's important to note that you'll pay a transfer fee, which will add to the cost of your student loan balance.